craftcms/docs/docs/4.x/users.md

 You can’t create an inactive user from the control panel, but you can deactivate a user account by choosing **Deactivate...** from its action menu (<icon kind="settings" />).
 Inactive user accounts are best suited for specific circumstances, like Craft Commerce guest customers or an imaginary Craft-based CRM that manages contacts.

+### Addresses

+Users each have an address book.
+[Addresses](./addresses.md) can be managed on behalf of a User via the control panel, or [by the user themselves](./dev/controller-actions.md#post-users-save-address).

 ## Querying Users

 You can fetch users in your templates or PHP code using **user queries**.